 Health, weight loss, and diet statistics in the United States paint a somber picture of a society that collectively needs to shed pounds, yet remains incapable of doing so.
-Today, it is estimated that over two-thirds of American adults (68.8%) are considered overweight and over one-third (35.7%) are considered obese.
-Strangely enough, it is many these very citizens who supply the weight loss and diet industries with over $60 billion each year, as it is estimated that roughly 50% of Americans try to lose weight annually.
-Furthermore, the majority of this 50% attempt to lose their weight by making drastic changes to their diet, instead of using alternative methods such as aesthetic medicine.
+Today, it is estimated that over two-thirds of American adults (68.8%) are considered overweight, and over one-third (35.7%) are considered obese.
+Strangely enough, it is many of these very citizens who supply the weight loss and diet industries with over $60 billion each year, as it is estimated that roughly 50% of Americans try to lose weight annually.
+Furthermore, the majority of this 50% attempt to lose weight by making drastic changes to their diet, instead of using alternative methods such as aesthetic medicine.

 With the sheer number of dieters and the amount of money being spent, one would assume that there would be some inevitable weight loss success.
 This, however, isn’t the case and it is estimated that 90-95% of people who lose weight will regain their lost pounds within 1-5 years.

 It is sad to think that many important health secrets remain out of plain sight only because statistics such as these keep over $60 billion annually flowing through the diet and weight loss industries.
-Unfortunately, it seems as though the leaders in these fields care very little about the immensely negative affects that their lack of nutritional transparency and their unwillingness to change food choice ingredients plays on our society’s collective wellbeing.
+Unfortunately, it seems as though the leaders in these fields care very little about the immensely negative effects that their lack of nutritional transparency and their unwillingness to change food choice ingredients plays on our society’s collective well-being.

 Lifestyle Changes & Neuroplasticity is The Only Way:

 As health and diet statistics show, much of the mainstream dietary and weight loss advice is ill-advised and only provides individuals with a temporary solution to drop a few pounds.
-If you or someone you know is hoping to lose weight, and keep it off over the long-term, then permanent lifestyle and behavioral changes will have to occur.
+If you or someone you know is hoping to lose weight and keep it off over the long term, then permanent lifestyle and behavioral changes will have to occur.
 As you probably know, however, these changes are never easy to initiate.

 The truth is that in order to lose weight and keep it off, individuals will not only have to create dietary and behavioral changes but also focus their attention on rewiring neurological circuits in their brains.
 The only surefire way to lose weight is by changing an individual’s underlying beliefs about, and attitudes towards, food and physical fitness.
 Fortunately, it is now widely known that humans have the ability to replace outdated habits with more beneficial ones through the process of neuroplasticity.
-If you’re interested in better understanding the relationship between inflammation and neuroplasticity consider this article to give you a more rounded understanding of how you can make use of neuroplasticity practices to change your attitudes towards food, exercise, anxiety responses or anything else you choose to adjust.

 Just as it is important to understand that in order to permanently lose weight, individuals will have to create changes in conditioned neurological circuits in their brains, it is equally important to know that these shifts only occur gradually over time.
-The notion that within 30 days individuals can lose 30 pounds, and keep it off, is nonsensical because it isn’t possible to undue years of conditioning in such a short period of time.
+The notion that within 30 days individuals can lose 30 pounds, and keep it off, is nonsensical because it isn’t possible to undo years of conditioning in such a short period of time.

 With this being said, it should now be clear to see that if true weight loss is what you are after, then you’ll have to commit yourself to gradually changing your lifestyle at the dietary and behavioral levels while transforming your attitudes and beliefs about nutrition and health at the neurological level.